Audio Amplifiers

 For additional information about the audio amplifier, check out "Audio Amplifier IC Notes", QST, August 1989, Page 41.

 Don't forget to check out "A Potpourri of Audio Amplifiers", by N1HFX.
-He has some really good information, including a very neat IRF510 1.5 Watt audio amplifier.
+He has really good information, including a very neat IRF510 1.5 Watt audio amplifier.
 Also, check out "Design Guidelines for Bipolar Transistor Audio Preamplifier Circuits" for the down and dirty details.
+Highly recommended!

 Board 2 || Second Mixer || Crystal Oscillator/Amplifier || IF Strip || AGC